-The University of Tennessee System has a presence in each of Tennessee’s 95 counties.
-Through the combined force of its education, research, and outreach, the University serves students, business and industry, schools, governments, organizations, and citizens throughout the state.
+The UT System has a presence in each of Tennessee’s 95 counties.
+Through the combined force of its education, research, and outreach, the University serves students, business and industry, schools, governments, organizations and citizens statewide.

 Read more history: tennessee.edu/history/

-The 24-member UT Board of Trustees governs the University of Tennessee System.
+The 24-member UT Board of Trustees governs the statewide UT System.
 Members include business and community leaders from across the state and UT students and faculty.

-The UT System Administration Strategic Plan, launched in June 2012, establishes a vision and direction for the next five years, with the following clearly defined goals to ensure good stewardship and purposeful use of resources:
+The UT System Administration Strategic Plan, launched in June 2012 and updated in 2017, determines the University’s vision and direction with the following goals to ensure mission fulfillment, good stewardship and purposeful use of resources:

-UT Knoxville (70.3 percent) leads all public institutions in Tennessee in the six-year graduation rate, UT Martin (45.7 percent) ranks third and UT Chattanooga (43.6 percent) is fourth.
-In 2015, the UT System, in partnership with the state’s public and private colleges and universities, launched a unique program called Tennessee Reverse Transfer.
-The program allows students who transfer from a Tennessee community college before earning a two-year degree to retroactively receive that credential when requirements are met in pursuit of a bachelor’s degree.
-So far, more than 1,100 reverse transfer degrees have been awarded to Tennessee transfer students.
+UT Knoxville (70.3 percent) leads all Tennessee public institutions in six-year graduation rate, UT Martin (45.7 percent) ranks third and UT Chattanooga (43.6 percent) is fourth.
+In 2015, the UT System, in partnership with the state’s public and private colleges and universities, launched the Tennessee Reverse Transfer program.
+It allows students who transfer from a Tennessee community college before completing a two-year degree to retroactively receive that credential when requirements are met in pursuit of a bachelor’s degree.
+To date, more than 1,100 reverse transfer degrees have been awarded to Tennessee transfer students.

-Research is an important part of the mission of a land-grant institution.
-At the University of Tennessee, faculty and students of every campus are involved in research, which adds to the body of knowledge in academic disciplines and provides solutions to everyday problems.
-In FY15, the UT System had $436 million in research and sponsored program expenditures.
+Research is a critical part of the University’s mission as a land-grant institution.
+UT faculty and students system-wide are involved in research, adding to the body of knowledge in academic disciplines and providing solutions to everyday problems.
+In fiscal 2017, the UT System had a record $481 million in research and sponsored program expenditures.

-The University of Tennessee continues to seek new opportunities for partnering with the private sector.
-The partnerships will leverage the UT-Oak Ridge relationship and the growing expertise of the University’s research faculty.
+The University continually seeks new opportunities for partnering with the private sector toward leveraging the UT-Oak Ridge relationship and growing expertise of the University’s research faculty.

-Through each campus, the Institute for Public Service (IPS) and the Institute of Agriculture (UTIA), UT has a presence in all 95 counties in Tennessee.
-The University provides training and educational programs for Tennesseans of all ages, from 4-H for schoolchildren to certifications for law enforcement and government officials, from parenting classes for young adults to business development workshops for entrepreneurs.
+Through each campus, the Institute for Public Service (IPS) and the Institute of Agriculture (UTIA), UT has a presence in all 95 Tennessee counties.

-The University engages the community through fine arts that bring the public to campuses.
-Faculty, staff and students take their skills into communities to volunteer and provide training, consulting and assistance in schools, businesses and organizations.
-Hundreds of adults and children are helped every year by medical and dental clinics of the UT Health Science Center, and the College of Veterinary Medicine serves pets, livestock and zoo inhabitants.
+The University enriches its communities with fine arts that bring the public to campuses.
+Faculty, staff and students share their skills through volunteer service and provide training, consulting and assistance to schools, businesses and civic organizations.
+Every year, thousands of adults and children are served by UT Health Science Center medical and dental clinics, and the College of Veterinary Medicine serves pets, livestock and zoo animals.

-IPS assisted businesses in generating more than $817 million in economic impact for Tennessee in FY15.
-IPS agencies received more than 28,000 requests for assistance and trained nearly 15,000 government employees, law enforcement members and industry workers in FY15.
+In fiscal 2016, IPS assisted businesses in generating more than $1 billion in customer-reported economic impact for Tennessee.
+In the same period, IPS agencies received more than 28,000 requests for assistance and trained about 14,500 government employees, law enforcement officers and industry workers.

-UT Extension, a part of UTIA, made more than 4.4 million contacts in 2015 in providing assistance in areas such as financial and crisis counseling, education on nutrition and combating diseases like Type 2 diabetes.
-AgResearch, the research arm of UTIA, recorded 69,000 contacts through attendance at field day events and the work of its faculty in FY15.
-The College of Veterinary Medicine treated more than 32,000 patients in FY15.
+UT Extension, the outreach arm of UTIA, made more than 4.4 million contacts in 2015 by providing information and education on a range of areas including personal finance, nutrition and disease management.
+AgResearch, the research arm of UTIA, recorded 69,000 contacts through attendance at field day events and the work of its faculty in fiscal 2015.
+The College of Veterinary Medicine treated more than 32,000 patients in fiscal 2015.